svenssonjoel/ScriptableTester/README.md

 2. Response time measurement
    - Can we trigger two captures on a counter from two different GPIO?
    - Can we set an output gpio to trigger capture?
    - How fast can we run the counter (TIMx)?
+(I think the answer is 84MHz which would give a period of 11.904761904762 ns)